Art Atrium is about exceptional art.

-Specialising in contemporary Australian, Asian and Aboriginal art, we see ourselves as an integral link between artists and the public.
+Specialising in Contemporary Australian and Indigenous art, we see ourselves as an integral link between artists and the public.

 We want to share our passion for, and appreciation of art by helping our clients acquire art that is visually stimulating and spiritually enlightening.

 We want to assist our clients in the exciting journey of learning more about various forms of artistic expression through talks and forums by artists and art scholars.

 We believe in maintaining high standard of ethics and integrity in our dealing with both the artists as well as the public.

 We believe in ethical collecting of Aboriginal and Torres Strait Islander art.
 We support and organise exhibitions from various Aboriginal community art centres including Tiwi Design from Bathurst Island, Warlayirti Artists from Balgo, Lockhart River Art from North Queensland, Maningrida Arts & Culture from Maningrida, Warlukurlangu Artists from Yuendumu, Yarrabah Arts & Culture Centre from North Queensland, Boomalli Aboriginal Artists Cooperative of NSW.
 Yuanyang,an exhibition curated by Djon Mundine and Imogen Yang at Art Atrium in 2013 featured the contemporary artwork of three renowned Aboriginal artists with Chinese heritage, Vernon Ah Kee, Sandra Hill and Jason Wing.